-A questionnaire on community interests and perspectives was completed by over 350 users.
-The survey explored topics such as: Things people love about living in or visiting Bolton and the top issues or challenges facing Bolton over the next 10 years.
+A questionnaire on community interests and perspectives was completed by over 350 people.
+The survey explored topics such as: Things people love about living in or visiting Bolton; and The top issues or challenges facing Bolton over the next 10 years.

-The responses provide evidence of support for maintaining clean water and a sustainable living environment, with visitors welcomed, and management of growth and preservation of rural and natural character.
-Participants also articulated interest in supporting families and the year-round ability for residents to live in Bolton and were concerned for housing affordability.
+The responses provide evidence of support for maintaining clean water and a sustainable living environment that welcomes visitors and prioritizes management of growth and preservation of rural and natural character.
+Participants also articulated interest in supporting families and the ability for residents to live year round in Bolton.
+They also noted the need to make Bolton financially feasible for more people.

-The community also supports upkeep and investment in public facilities (a high of 42% indicated it is a priority to improve water and sewer infrastructure).
-Meanwhile, asked about priorities for recreation, users support investments in boating/watersports,
+The community also supports upkeep and investment in public facilities (42% indicated it is a priority to improve water and sewer infrastructure).
+Meanwhile, they asked about priorities for recreation, users support investments in boating/watersports, hiking, walking/running and community parks.

-More than just conventional public hearings and comment periods, this was a process that spanned many months.
-It included interviews, community planning workshops, and a public opinion survey to ensure that everyone who wanted to comment on land use issues and planning options for the Town could do so.
+community planning workshops, and a public opinion survey to ensure that everyone who wanted to comment on land use issues and planning options for the Town could do so.
 Appendix 4 contains full information on the engagement meetings and other events that occurred as part of the public process used in forming the Plan.

-During this project there were two broadly promoted community planning open houses held at Town Hall as part of informing and formulating this plan.
+During this project there were two broadly promoted community planning open houses held at Town Hall as part of informing and formulating this Plan.
 At these meetings, Town officials and Laberge Group staff explained the status of planning work in Bolton, examined issues and needs, and explored possible treatments.
 Over 125 residents attended these meetings and offered questions and comments during open discussion periods.